Lcanet2/news/README.md

-# News GLPI plugin
+# News ITSM-NG plugin

-This plugin allows to display alerts messages on GLPI homepage and / or login page.
+This plugin allows to display alerts messages on ITSM-NG homepage and / or login page.

 1. Create alert with rich text as for notes.
 2. Choice of begin/end publication date.